ingo4it/ingo4it/README.md

 ### <div align="center">
-I am a highly-skilled full-stack developer with over 6 years of experience in React development.
+Professional software engineer and full-stack web developer specializing in the Ruby on Rails framework.
+As a highly-skilled and motivated senior full-stack engineer specializing with over 6 years of experience in web development.
+Worked with tech companies for over 6 years, helping to build technology-based businesses from the ground up.
-I am proficient in translating designs into high-quality code and implementing highlyresponsive user interface components with React concepts.
-My primary focus is on Web and Blockchain development.
-I am keen on writing clean and reusable code using best practices
 </div>